cortex-lab/allenCCF/README.md

 ## Requirements
 You need the npy-matlab repository to load the data: https://github.com/kwikteam/npy-matlab

 You also need the data files.
 See //zserver/Lab/Atlas/allenCCF or, if you don't have access to that, contact me at nick.steinmetz@gmail.com.
+See also https://alleninstitute.github.io/AllenSDK/reference_space.html for accessing the data directly from Allen Inst, via their python API (this is how I got it in the first place).

 ## Note about annotation volume
 The original volume has numbers that correspond to the "id" field in the structure tree, but since I wanted to make a colormap for these, I re-indexed the annotation volume by the row number of the structure tree.
 So in this version the values correspond to "index"+1.
 This also allows using uint16 datatype, cutting file size in half.
 See setup_utils.m.

-## (unsorted comments)
+## Other usage examples
-## Plot wire mesh of brain (example usage in script_sliceMovie)
+### Plot wire mesh of brain (example usage in script_sliceMovie)
 ```
 bregma = allenCCFbregma();
 isBrain = av>1; % >0 for original av, >1 for by_index